FREE Case Review (866) 588-0600

 According to MedTech Dive, the U.S. Food and Drug Administration (FDA) in September 2020 published a letter to healthcare providers outlining hundreds of deaths, injuries, and malfunctions linked to spinal cord stimulators (SCS) [2].

-The letter emphasized the importance of adhering to product labels, which recommend a trial simulation in patients before the permanent implantation of SCS devices.
+The letter emphasized the importance of adhering to product labels, recommending a trial simulation in patients before the permanent implantation of SCS devices.

 Healthcare providers are supposed to trial the estimated 50,000 devices implanted each year from companies such as Abbott, Boston Scientific, Medtronic and Nevro to ensure they adequately relieve a patient’s pain.
 An agency review of 107,728 adverse event reports submitted in the last four years found 30,321 reports of unsatisfactory pain relief.